ko-lja/CrazyAE2Addons/README.md

 - [x] **Round Robin Item P2P Tunnel** - Evenly distributes incoming item stacks across multiple outputs.
 - [x] **Chunked Fluid P2P Tunnel** - Distributes fluids in equaly sized packets, which size is configurable.
 - [x] **Right Click Provider** - Continuously right-clicks in front of it.
 Abble of using any items in its inventory (e.g., placing blocks).
+- [x] **Auto Enchanter** - Automates enchanting using XP shards and lapis, with Apotheosis integration.

 ## Energy & Redstone
 - [x] **Energy Exporter** - Exports FE (or EU with a GregTech battery installed) to adjacent blocks; speed up with acceleration cards.